sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 example &mdash; just the stuff that might be confusing.

 The top box with the different pricing plans is a flex container.
-Pete wants the buttons to be lined up at the bottom.
+My friend Pete wants the buttons to be lined up at the bottom.
 If the outer container is a flex container with align-items set to stretch, (the default), then all of the boxes will have equal height and it's easy to put the buttons at the bottom.